Rob Roy F.C.: History

 The club was seemingly abandoned after the season, but in November 1889, the former members held a meeting, and decided to re-start the club, albeit too late to enter any competitions for the season.
 Rob Roy therefore entered the Perthshire Cup again from 1890 onwards; it was outclassed in most of its entries, but reached the final in 1897–98, with one of the matches being a "great surprise" 4–0 victory against St Johnstone, thanks to long ball tactics on a heavy pitch, and two breakaway goals in the second half.
 St Johnstone protested after the match, on the basis that four of the Rob Roy players (Lynch, Harding, and Abbot of Glasgow, and Honeyman of Dunblane) were not bona fide club members.
 The protest was dismissed for not having been made in advance, despite St Johnstone pointing out that it could not possibly have made a protest before knowing who the players were, and Mr M'Callum of the Alyth F.C. club supporting the protest on the basis that the tournament rules were "a conglomeration of insensible ideas".

 In the final, Rob Roy faced the county town side Fair City Athletics F.C. at Recreation Park; the Perthshire FA awarded Rob Roy £3 10/ in expenses to pay for 14 train fares.
 Rob Roy came from 3–1 down in the original match to force a replay.
-For the second match, at the same venue, the Athletics changed at the Waverley Park hotel, and, en route, their brake lost a wheel and overturned, but fortunately none of the players was seriously injured.
+For the second match, at the same venue, the Athletics changed at the Waverley Park hotel, and, en route, their brake lost a wheel and overturned, but fortunately none of the players was seriously injured, and the Athletics won 3–2.

-Rob Roy started to re-enter the Scottish Cup in 1894–95, by which time qualifying rounds had been introduced, and from 1895 to 1896 the Scottish Qualifying Cup.
+Rob Roy started to re-enter the Scottish Cup in 1894–95, by which time qualifying rounds had been introduced, and from 1895–96 the Scottish Qualifying Cup.
 The club never made the first round proper again.
 Its last entry to the Qualifying Cup was in 1898–99, when, in front of a "meagre" attendance at home, the club lost 5–0 to Vale of Atholl, and it lost 6–2 at Fair City Athletics in the first round of the Perthshire Cup.
 Despite reports that the club was scouting for players in Glasgow and Dundee, the defeats and low crowd seem to have led to Rob Roy being wound up, as there is no further record of the club playing; the last mention of Rob Roy is of the club's representative Gregor McGregor acting as a referee in a friendly at the end of 1899.